Last updated on July 16th, 2019 at 02:38 am

 Water has no calories, so if you drink plenty of it, you will stay full, as stated before, and you will lose weight.

 Did you know that those excess pounds can cause you to sweat?
-I lost around 40 pounds in the past months and I found that there is a relation between sweating and weight.
+I lost around 40 pounds recently and I found that there is a relation between sweating and weight.
 Yes, I know, it is not only that.

 Consider drinking water to lose those extra pounds and reduce sweating naturally by losing weight.